 This refers to any accounts receivables that you are not able to collect.
 For example, if the client will not respond or they have been declared bankrupt.
 In some parts of the world, these may be tax deductible.

 This is one key piece of paper that all accounting systems agree with.
-A balance sheet is a snapshot in time showing your assets, liabilities and equity.
+Ais a snapshot in time showing your assets, liabilities, and equity.
 It can be used to figure out calculations, such as your gearing (ratio of debt to equity).

 This may also be referred to as “working capital,” and is the term for the money that you have readily accessible to invest or spend on necessary business items.
 For example, as a digital business owner, you may have capital set aside just in case you need to purchase a new laptop or equipment, such as stationery or printer ink.

 This is another important accounting document.
 Your cash flow statement shows the movement and availability of cash through and to the business over a finite period of time.
 This statement is important because you can use it to monitor and predict the availability of cash for things like paying any suppliers or staff you have.